 The Department of Revenue will issue refunds of overpaid taxes if requested by the taxpayer.
 Otherwise, overpayments will be applied to the amount of taxes owed next year.
 To submit a claim for refund, please sign into your Tennessee Taxpayer Access Point (TNTAP) account.
-Select the tax type at the bottom of the screen.
-Then, under the “I Want To” section in the top right area, click “Claim a Refund”.
+Select “Additional Actions” next to the relevant account type, and then click “Claim a Refund.”

 If you are unable to submit the claim for refund on TNTAP, you should fully complete a Claim for Refund form and submit it to us at the address included on the form.

 - all reasons why you believe the refund is due,